urvish-bytes/ci_ecommerce/README.md

 Users registration/login is added only in greenlabel template. (easily can be added to any other template, just copy files: login.php, signup.php, user.php and change your design).
 Users can track their orders history only.

+### How To Write Templates
+Read in our wiki - https://github.com/kirilkirkov/Shopping-Cart-Solution-CodeIgniter/wiki/How-to-write-templates

 ## Screenshots of public pages
 ![alt text](https://raw.githubusercontent.com/kirilkirkov/Shopping-Cart-Solution-CodeIgniter/master/github/templates.png "Logo Title Text 1")